akshaybharadwaj11/AdCampaignOptimizationSystem/docs/technical_report.md

 **Controller Agent: PPO**

 *Rationale:*
-- Stable training with clipped objective function
+- PPO provides stable training because of its clipped objective function, which avoids large, destabilizing policy updates.
-- Handles discrete action spaces effectively
+- It works well with discrete action spaces, which matches the controller’s decision outputs.
-- On-policy learning appropriate for coordinated decision-making
+- As an on-policy method, PPO is suitable for coordinated decision-making where the policy must stay aligned with the current environment.
-- Entropy regularization maintains exploration
+- Entropy regularization helps maintain exploration, preventing the policy from getting stuck too early.

 *Alternatives Considered:*
-- A3C: Rejected due to complexity of parallel environments
+- A3C: Not chosen because it requires complex parallel environment setups.
-- SAC: Designed for continuous actions (overkill for 3 discrete choices)
-- DQN: Less stable for coordination tasks
+- DQN: Less stable when multiple agents must coordinate their actions

 **Bidding Agent: Dueling DDQN**

 *Rationale:*
-- Double Q-learning reduces overestimation bias
+- Double Q-learning reduces overestimation of Q-values, improving accuracy.
-- Dueling architecture separates value and advantage estimation
+- The dueling architecture separately estimates state value and action advantage, helping the model focus on which states matter most.
-- Prioritized replay improves sample efficiency (40% in our experiments)
+- Prioritized experience replay improves sample efficiency—about 40% in our tests.
-- Discrete action space well-suited for DQN variants
+- The bidding problem uses discrete bid levels, making this DQN variant a natural fit.

 *Alternatives Considered:*
-- PPO: Tested but slower convergence for discrete bidding
+- PPO: Tested but slower convergence for discrete bidding actions
-- DDPG/TD3: Overkill for 10 discrete bid levels
 - Actor-Critic: Less sample efficient than replay-based methods

 **Budget Agent: PPO**

 *Rationale:*
-- Continuous action space (allocation percentages)
+- Budget allocation involves continuous actions (e.g., percentage allocations), which PPO handles effectively.
-- Softmax output naturally enforces Σαᵢ = 1 constraint
+- Using a softmax output layer naturally enforces that the allocation percentages sum to 1.
-- Stable learning for resource allocation
+- PPO provides stable learning, which is important for resource allocation tasks.
-- Shares architecture with controller for consistency
+- Sharing a PPO architecture with the Controller Agent makes the system more consistent and easier to maintain.

 *Alternatives Considered:*
-- DDPG: More complex, similar results
 - Constrained optimization: Not adaptive to changing conditions
 - Linear programming: Cannot learn from experience

 ### 3.2 Network Architecture